nowshinsharmile/Airline-Passenger-Satisfaction/README.md

 4. Violinplot and Catplot for AGe distribution
 5. Displot for Flight distance
 # Modeling
-Data was already split between test and train.
+1.Data was already split between test and train.
-Used correlation matrix to determine top 10 variables nd different classification modeles were applied.
-Top 10 variables were kept to  minimise the use of memory
+2. Used correlation matrix to determine top 10 variables nd different classification modeles were applied.
+Top 10 variables were kept to  minimise the use of memory.
-Different classification models such as Logistic regression, Random Forest Classifier, Gaussian Naive Bayes model, K Neighbors Classifier and at last Decision Tree Classifier.
+3. Different classification models such as Logistic regression, Random Forest Classifier, Gaussian Naive Bayes model, K Neighbors Classifier and at last Decision Tree Classifier.
-Confusion matrix and accuracy was shown
+4. Confusion matrix and accuracy was shown
-Random Forest Classifie provided the best result wih 93%
+5. Random Forest Classifie provided the best result wih 93%